Typsium/alchemist/src/drawer.typ

 #let default-ctx = (
   // general
   last-anchor: default-anchor, // keep trace of the place to draw
-  group-id: 0, // id of the current group
-  link-id: 0, // id of the current link
-  operator-id: 0, // id of the current operator
   links: (), // list of links to draw
   hooks: (:), // list of hooks
   hooks-links: (), // list of links to hooks
   relative-angle: 0deg, // current global relative angle
   angle: 0deg, // current global angle
+  id: 0, // an id used to name things with an unique name
   // branch
   first-branch: false, // true if the next element is the first in a branch
   // cycle